-Where all of a proposed development's buildings and parcels are located within a certified Downtown Development District [DDD] and contribute to an eligible CCRP, the application will receive ten (10) points.
-Any development where all buildings and parcels are located within a certified DDD will receive a minimum of two (2) points irrespective of its contribution to an eligible CCRP.
-A site map locating the QCT or DDD must be included in the application.
+Where all of a proposed development's buildings and parcels are located within a certified Downtown Development District [DDD] or a designated Opportunity Zone [OZ] and contribute to an eligible CCRP, the application will receive ten (10) points.
+Any development where all buildings and parcels are located within a certified DDD or designated OZ will receive a minimum of two (2) points irrespective of its contribution to an eligible CCRP.
+A site map locating the QCT, DDD, or OZ must be included in the application.